apache/streampipes-website/documentation/website/blog/2020-01-23-streampipes_on_rpi.md

 <br>

 This is the start of a two part series on how we want to bring StreamPipes closer to the edge.
-The first part describes how we managed to build and deploy StreamPipes on one Raspberry Pi (Model 4), while the the second part further covers how to deploy StreamPipes over a two-node Raspberry Pi cluster managed via k3s using our StreamPipes helm chart.
+The [first part](/docs/blog/2020/01/23/streampipes_on_rpi) describes how we managed to build and deploy StreamPipes on one Raspberry Pi (Model 4), while the [second part](/docs/blog/2020/04/14/streampipes_on_k3s) further covers how to deploy StreamPipes over a Kubernetes cluster of two Raspberry Pi's via K3s using our StreamPipes helm chart.
 <!--truncate-->

 <TL;DR>